TDMR87/FilepathChecker/README.md

-# FilepathChecker
+# Filepath Validator
-A tool for reading large lists of filepaths in an **.xlsx** file and checking if the filepaths exist.
+A tool for reading large lists of filepaths in a **.xlsx** file and checking if the filepaths exist.

 Using this tool you can read an Excel spreadsheet that has filepaths in a specific column.
 Thousands of rows can be processed with this tool without using much of your systems RAM.

 The tool utilises a SAX approach for reading the spreadsheet.
-Using the SAX approach, you can employ an OpenXMLReader to read the XML in the file one element at a time, without having to load the entire file into memory.
+Using the SAX approach, OpenXMLReader reads the XML in the file one element at a time, without having to load the entire file into memory.

 https://docs.microsoft.com/en-us/office/open-xml/how-to-parse-and-read-a-large-spreadsheet